Low Voltage Cutoff Circuit: The Working Principle and How to Make One

 How to Build a Low-Voltage Cutoff Circuit

-The components you need to build the low voltage cutoff circuit is:
+The components you need to build the low voltage cutoff circuit are:

 • Resistors